 A. All tracks lead to the B.S. in Chemical Engineering and require the same chemical engineering core classes.
 The primary differences are in the science courses and technical electives that are taken.
 Your advisor can help you decide which track is right for you.

-- See the Undergradate Curriculum chart
+See the ENCH Undergraduate Curriculum chart

 Q. Can I switch between Tracks?

 A. Yes, however switching tracks may result in delayed graduation depending on when the switch is made.
 Talk with your advisor if you are considering a change in tracks.